 2. Yasaka Rakza 7 Soft

 It is believed that Yasaka Rakza rubbers diversify innovation.
 It is so because the presence and shape of the pimples provide a strong balance between spin and speed.
 Rakza rubbers use Hybrid Energy to provide synergy between the top sheet and the sponge providing remarkable elasticity for power and control.
 Therefore, Yasaka Rakza 7 soft is a high spin rubber.

 Yasaka brand manufactures it in black and red colors with 1.8, 2.0, and max thicknesses.
 It is one of the best rubbers to be used by beginners because it is easier to use.
 It has the perfect grip and is very good for backhand and forehand if you’re learning topspin.

-The Rakza 7 Soft also has a soft sponge which gives the rubber more sound and build-in glue effect.
+The Rakza 7 Soft also has a soft sponge which gives the rubber more sound and a build-in glue effect.
 This feature is incomparable to the Rakza 7 rubber, making it exceptional.
 Its softness enhances control characteristics while playing.